 Delegates of the symposium spent an evening at the Beth Chatto Gardens

-Darryl Moore summarises speaker highlights from the event on ecological landscapes
+Darryl Moore sumarises speaker highlights from the recent event

 The Beth Chatto Symposium: Ecological Planting in the 21st Century, took place on 30-31August 2018 at the University of Essex, Colchester.

 When Brita von Schoenaich and Tim Rees organised a conference at Kew in 1994, looking at new planting styles in Europe, little did they know the effect it would have.
 The event was instrumental in heralding in what became known as the New Perennial movement, something that in the intervening years has spread globally and become ubiquitous among designers and gardenistas.
 Having now reached ‘peak Piet’, the timely occurrence of the symposium Ecological Planting in the 21st Century may just well prove to be the next seminal moment in the gardening world, moving planting beyond New Perennial borders towards new horizons.